2023 Burning Man Packing List: Don’t Forget These Items

 - Sunglasses.
 It’s very bright at the Burn, and having sunglasses for both day and night is very helpful.
 I lost a bunch of glasses my first year, so now I just bring cheaper sunglasses that I would not mind losing.

-It’s impossible to stay clean at Burning Man, but there are a few things that will help you have a better experience.
+It’s impossible to stay clean at Burning Man, but there are a few things to include in your Burning Man packing list that will help you have a better experience.
 These are some of the core things that I bring and do at the event.

 - Bathing wipes: You will get incredibly dusty at the Burn, and you might not have a shower.
 Having a large supply of these no-rinse bathing wipes is a must.
-I recommend using them directly before going to bed and when you wake up.
+I recommend using them to remove playa dust before bed and when you wake up.
+Clean your feet well, as the buildup of alkaline dust can lead to playa foot.

-- Nasal cleaner.
-Your nose gets dry and filled with dust, which can be very uncomfortable.
-One helpful thing is to have some sort of Nasal cleaner or Saline spray.
-Use it daily.
+- Nasal cleaner and eye drops.
+Your nose will get dry and filled with playa dust, which can be very uncomfortable.
+So bring some sort of Nasal cleaner or Saline spray.
+Use it daily to cleanse and moisturize your nose.
+Use moisturizing eye drops for your eyes.

 - Ziplock bags: Since everything gets dusty at the Burn, I pack all of my clothes in large Ziplock bags.
 It’s one of the most important things you can do to stay organized and ensure that your week’s worth of clothing and other items don’t get covered in dust.